ShaneGervais/ShaneGervais/README.md

 - 👋 Hi, I’m @ShaneGervais
-- 👀 I’m interested in Astrophysics, Cosmology, Numerical Relativity and Spectroscopy.
+- 👀 I’m interested in Quantum optics, Astrophysics and Cosmology.
-- 🌱 I’m currently learning C++ and SQL with MariaDB.
+- 🌱 I’m currently a masters student working on weakly measuring the quantum state of polarized light.
-- 💞️ I’m looking to collaborate on many various scientific projects.
+- 💞️ I’m looking to collaborate on many various scientific research projects.
 - 📫 How to reach me may reach me by email: shanegervais16@gmail.com

 <!---